MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 ```

 ### -FolderEnumerationMode

 Specifies which files and folders in the SMB share are visible to users.
 The acceptable values for
 this parameter are:

 - AccessBased.
-SMB does not display the files and folders for a share to a user unless that user has
+SMB doesn't display the files and folders for a share to a user unless that user has
   rights to access the files and folders.
 By default, access-based enumeration is disabled for new
   SMB shares.
 - Unrestricted.
-SMB displays files and folders to a user even when the user does not have permission
+SMB displays files and folders to a user even when the user doesn't have permission
   to access the items.

 The default value is Unrestricted.